 India cuts out cash for online payments

-In a world first, Indian citizens have been offered a 10 percent discount on insurance policies, highway tolls and train tickets purchased online.
+In a world first, Indian citizens have been offered a 10 percent on insurance policies, highway tolls and train tickets purchased online.
 India's Finance Minister, Arun Jaitley, said the government also plans to waive the service tax for online transactions below 2,000 rupees ($29.70) and introduce a 0.75 percent discount on cashless petrol station purchases.

 The move has come in reaction to Prime Minister Narendra Modi's recent decommissioning of the country's two highest denomination bank notes – a move which attempted to curb the primarily cash-fuelled black market.
-The sudden currency recall resulted in frustration and unprecedented queues at banks as people attempted to rid themselves of their now defunct currency.
+The sudden currency recall resulted in frustration and unprecedented queues at as people attempted to rid themselves of their now defunct currency.
 The move also created concern within the historically cash dependent population.
 “We Indians love our cash, cash is auspicious, cash has meant power”, said Naveen Surya, Chairman of the Payments Council of India, in an interview with said.

 Inducements toward digital payments have traditionally come from businesses waiving processing charges, rather than any government backed discounts.
 “By making digital cash cheaper than physical money, the government is trying to cure India of the disease of cash”, said Surya.

-The project remains an ambitious one: for the 1.3bn citizens of India, 600 million don't have access to a bank account and less than 300 million use the
+The project remains an ambitious one: for the 1.3bn citizens of India, 600 million don't have access to a bank account and less than 300 million use the internet

 However, systemic problems still remain.
 Cash payments are common among tax evaders and there is an ongoing issue with the majority of wage earners receiving cash payments that never enter the electronic payments ecosystem.